dfsmania/LaradminLTE/README.md

 # LaradminLte: AdminLTE v4 for Laravel

 LaradminLte is a package designed to integrate the [AdminLTE v4](https://adminlte-v4.netlify.app) administration dashboard template seamlessly into [Laravel](https://laravel.com/) (version 10 or higher).
-Currently in development, this package aims provides a quick and efficient way to set up an administration panel with advanced configuration options and a [Blade component](https://laravel.com/docs/blade#components) for rendering the layout.
+Currently in development, this package aims to provide a quick and efficient way to set up an administration panel with advanced configuration options and a [Blade component](https://laravel.com/docs/blade#components) for rendering the layout.

 > [!IMPORTANT]
 > This package is in active development.
 So, features, configurations, and behavior are subject to significant changes until the first stable release.